 Probiotics may also help with anxiety, depression, blood cholesterol, and skin health.

-You can increase the number of good microbes in your body through food, drinks, and supplements.
+You can increase the number of good microbes in your body through fermented foods like yogurt and buttermilk, fermented drinks like kombucha and kefir, and probiotic supplements.

 Prebiotics are the dietary fiber that feeds the good bacteria in your gut.
 This allows your gut bacteria to produce nutrients for your colon cells, contributing to a better digestive system.